Chapter 5 - Divine Providence

 7Acts 27:31, 44; Isaiah 55:10, 11.
 8Hosea 1:7.
 9Romans 4:19–21.
 10Daniel 3:27.

-4. The almighty power, unsearchable wisdom, and infinite goodness of God are so thoroughly demonstrated in his providence, that his sovereign plan includes even the first fall and every other sinful action both of angels and humans.11 God’s providence over sinful actions does not occur by simple permission but by a form of permission that God most wisely and powerfully limits and in other ways arranges and governs.12 Through a complex arrangement of methods he channels sinful actions to accomplish his perfectly holy purposes.13 Yet he does this in such a way that the sinfulness of their acts arises only from the creatures and not from God.
+4. The almighty power, unsearchable wisdom, and infinite goodness of God are so thoroughly demonstrated in his providence, that his sovereign plan includes even the first fall and every other sinful action both of angels and humans.11 God’s providence over sinful actions does not occur by simple permission.
+Instead, God most wisely and powerfully limits and in other ways arranges and governs sinful actions.12 Through a complex arrangement of methods he governs sinful actions to accomplish his perfectly holy purposes.13 Yet he does this in such a way that the sinfulness of their acts arises only from the creatures and not from God.
 Because God is altogether holy and righteous, he can neither originate nor approve of sin.14

 11Romans 11:32–34; 2 Samuel 24:1, 1 Chronicles 21:1.
 122 Kings 19:28; Psalms 76;10.
 13Genesis 50:20; Isaiah 10:6, 7, 12.
 14Psalms 50:21; 1 John 2:16.